Alpine Skiing and Riding

 - Downhill skiing or snowboarding lessons at Mt.
 Shasta Ski Park:

 - The Ski Park’s learning center offers private and group lessons geared towards a range of skill levels.
 Once the New Year’s holiday is over, you can also benefit from the 1-2-3 Learn to Ski or Ride packages, which provide three lessons with lift tickets and rentals.
-Once you’ve completed the lessons you get a pass for the remained of the season.
+Once you’ve completed the lessons you get a pass for the remainer of the season.
 Be sure to check out the details on all of the packages offered.

 - If you’re looking to build a ski or snowboard racing skill set, the Mt.
-Shasta Ski & Snowboard Team offers season-long programs for teach kids and adults.
+Shasta Ski & Snowboard Team offers season-long programs to teach kids and adults.
 Learn to run gates and get ready for the spring ski and board races!
 Check out their list of programs here and keep in mind that registration opens in September.
 The Team also offers holiday camps around Christmas and New Years.

 - Backcountry skill building at Mt.
 Shasta Ski Park: